-- Level the soil and tamp down gently to provide a stable platform for the seeds.
+- Level the soil and tamp it down gently to provide a stable platform for the seeds.

 - Sprinkle the seeds onto the soil, allowing them to rest on top.

-- Lightly mist the soil with water and cover with lids or plastic wrap.
+- Lightly mist the soil with water and cover it with lids or plastic wrap.

-- Place the containers in a sunny area where they won’t suffer direct exposure to sunlight.
+- Place the containers in a sunny area where they won’t have direct sunlight exposure.

 - You may also use an LED lamp of 150 watts or higher.
-More on growing under artifical light.
+More on growing under artificial light.

 - The ambient temperature should remain between 77° and 86° degrees Fahrenheit (25° – 30° C).